Share repurchase: Purpose

 Companies typically have two uses for profits.
 Firstly, some part of profits can be distributed to shareholders in the form of dividends or stock repurchases.
 The remainder of profits are retained earnings, kept inside the company and used for investing in the future of the company, if profitable ventures for reinvestment of retained earnings can be identified.
 However, sometimes companies may find that some or all of their retained earnings cannot be reinvested to produce acceptable returns.

 Share repurchases are an alternative to dividends.
 When a company repurchases its own shares, it reduces the number of shares held by the public.
 The reduction of the float, or publicly traded shares, means that even if profits remain the same, the earnings per share increase.

 Repurchases allow stockholders to delay taxes which they would have been required to pay on dividends in the year the dividends are paid, to instead pay taxes on the capital gains they receive when they sell the stock, whose price is now higher because of the smaller number of shares outstanding.

 Aside from paying out free cash flow, repurchases may also be used to signal and/or take advantage of undervaluation.
 If a firm's manager believes their firm's stock is currently trading below its intrinsic value, they may consider repurchases.
 An open market repurchase, whereby no premium is paid on top of current market price, offers a potentially profitable investment for the manager.
 That is, they may repurchase the currently undervalued shares, wait for the market to correct the undervaluation whereby prices increase to the intrinsic value of the equity, and re-issue them at a profit.
 Alternatively, they may undertake a fixed price tender offer, whereby a premium is often offered over current market price; this sends a strong signal to the market that they believe that the firm's equity is undervalued, which is proven by their willingness to pay above market price to repurchase the shares.
 However, scholars also suggest that repurchases sometimes might be a cheap talk and convey a misleading signal due to the flexibility of repurchases.

 Share repurchases avoid the accumulation of excessive amounts of cash in the corporation.
 Companies with strong cash generation and limited needs for capital spending will accumulate cash on the balance sheet, which makes the company a more attractive target for takeover, since the cash can be used to pay down the debt incurred to carry out the acquisition.
 Anti-takeover strategies, therefore, often include maintaining a lean cash position and share repurchases bolster the stock price, making a takeover more expensive.

+Compared to dividends (a reduction of which is viewed more negatively by the market than a reduction in share buybacks), repurchases are perceived as more flexible and seem to be used to distribute cash flows which may not be sustained.
+Bank holding companies were found to hedge less if share repurchases comprised a greater proportion of their total payout.